 The Sierra Madre Kiwanis Presents Renaissance of Traditional Culture

-On Tuesday, October 20, 2015 at noon, the Sierra Madre Kiwanis presents renaissance of traditional Chinese culture.
+On Tuesday, October 20, 2015, the Sierra Madre Kiwanis presents a renaissance of traditional Chinese culture at noon.
 Guest speaker Dr. Wen Chen will give a presentation on traditional Chinese culture.
-The lecture will discuss Chinese wisdom and traditions that have been passed down for over 5000 years, regarded as gifts from the heavens.
+The lecture will discuss Chinese wisdom and traditions passed down for over 5000 years, regarded as gifts from the heavens.

-With the communist party destroying that rich traditional culture during the past 60 years, the it has resulted in social, political and economic problems.
+The communist party destroying that rich traditional culture during the past 60 years has resulted in social, political, and economic problems.
 More and more Chinese work toward a renaissance of their traditional culture.
 One manifestation is Shen Yun Performing Arts from New York.
 Through exceptional dance skills, fascinating stories and legends, the dynamic backdrop, a full live orchestra that combines western and Chinese musical instruments, and hundreds of breathtaking costumes, Shen Yun brings China’s traditional values to life.